I. What is data replication software?

 - Hourly: Start data synchronization at the specified hour(s)

-- Day of the week: Start replication at the specified day of the week
+- Day of the week: Start replication on the specified day of the week

 - Day of the month: Start file synchronization on a specific day of the month